d0r1h/Churn-Analysis/README.md

 # Customer Churn Prediction

-Churn prediction, or the task of identifying customers who are likely to discontinue use of a service, is an important and lucrative concern of the any industry.
+Churn prediction, or the task of identifying customers who are likely to discontinue use of a service, is an important and lucrative concern of any industry.

 <img src = "https://github.com/d0r1h/d0r1h.github.io/blob/main/assets/images/churn_analysis.gif" width = 200>

 ### Description

-This project is tasked to predict the churn score for a website based on the features such as:
+This project is tasked to predict the churn score for a website based on features such as:

 *    User demographic information
 *    Browsing behavior